-General Cardenas was born at Merida, Yucatan, Mexico in 1920.
-He attended schools in San Diego, Calif., and graduated from the University of New Mexico at Albuquerque in 1955 with a bachelor of science degree in mechanical engineering.
+Gen. Cardenas was born at Merida, Yucatan, Mexico in 1920.
+He attended schools in San Diego, California, and graduated from the University of New Mexico at Albuquerque in 1955 with a Bachelor of Science in mechanical engineering.
 His military career began in 1939 when he became a member of the California National Guard.
 He entered aviation cadet training in September 1940 and received his pilot wings and commission as second lieutenant in July 1941.

 Subsequent assignments included duty as flight instructor at Kelly Field, Texas; glider pilot instructor, engineering officer and executive officer at Twentynine Palms, Calif.; and flight test officer, operations officer and then director of Flight Test Unit, Experimental Engineering Laboratory, Wright Field, Ohio, until January 1944.